-Borrowing Base Redeterminations Survey: Includes details on what lenders, borrowers and others in the energy industry expect regarding the borrowing base redeterminations in light of oil price uncertainty – most recent update April 10, 2018.
-Oil Patch Bankruptcy Monitor: Includes details on oil and gas producers that have filed for bankruptcy since the beginning of 2015 – most recent update March 31, 2018.
-Oilfield Services Bankruptcy Tracker: Includes details on oilfield services companies that have filed for bankruptcy since the beginning of 2015 – most recent update March 31 2018.
-Midstream Report: Includes details on the midstream companies that have filed for bankruptcy since 2015 – most recent update: March 31, 2018.
+Haynes and Boone Energy Roundup, a comprehensive report on the industry that reflects an improved outlook for oil and gas producers – most recent update: September 26, 2018.
+Borrowing Base Redeterminations Survey, a forward looking survey that reveals what lenders, borrowers and others in the industry expect regarding the borrowing base redeterminations in light of oil price uncertainty – most recent update: September 26, 2018.
+Oil Patch Bankruptcy Monitor, which includes details on oil and gas producers that have filed for bankruptcy since the beginning of 2015 – most recent update: August 31, 2018.
+Oilfield Services Bankruptcy Tracker, which includes details on oilfield services companies that have filed for bankruptcy since the beginning of 2015 – most recent update: August 31, 2018.
+Midstream Report, which includes details on the midstream companies that have filed for bankruptcy since 2015 – most recent update: August 31, 2018.